© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Stackpole Farm Standing Stone is a scheduled monument protected by Cadw under reference PE346.
 View the official record →

-Stackpole Farm Standing Stone is a Neolithic or Bronze Age monolith located in Pembrokeshire, Wales.
+Stackpole Farm Standing Stone is a prehistoric standing stone located in Pembrokeshire, Wales, dating to the Bronze Age or earlier periods of monument construction.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE346.

 Stackpole Farm Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Stackpole Farm Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE346.